 Did they make mistakes along the way?
 Of course they did.
 Everyone does!
 But fortunately we've compiled a summary of the 10 most important training elements so that you, as a beginner, can learn from others' errors.

-To get you started off right, we've also put together an eight-week full-body beginner's program that's built to challenge you as you get stronger.
+To get you started off right, we've also put together an eight-week beginner's program of full-body workouts that's built to challenge you as you get stronger.
 After that break-in period, you definitely won't be a rank beginner any longer.

 Hungry for more?
 You can follow the full program, The Full-Body Workout for Beginners in BodyFit Elite.
 Track your workouts, swap out lifts to match your equipment, and watch demonstration videos of every movement in every workout!